squidcloudio/squid-samples/todo-angular/frontend/README.md

 User's collection is a collection that is created by user.

-pushing the 'New List' button user can create new todo using **Angular Form** todoService.
+By pushing the 'New List' button the user can create a new todo using **Angular Form** todoService.

 ![img_7.png](src/app/screenshots/img_7.png)